Hady207/Lets-Camp/readme.txt

-fixing the avatar from routes
-fix the redirect after logging in            "done" Changes to the routes                        "done" connecting the user model to other models    "done" finishing up the basic functionailty         "" finishing touches on the UI finishing the comments routes                "done" adding the flash messages                    "done" adding momment.js                            "done"
+fixing the avatar from routes                "done" fix the redirect after logging in            "done" Changes to the routes                        "done" connecting the user model to other models    "done" finishing up the basic functionailty         "done" finishing touches on the UI                  "done" finishing the comments routes                "done" adding the flash messages                    "done" adding momment.js                            "done"